leejoneshane/letsencrypt-nginx/README.md

 To get LET'S ENCRYPT SSL certificate, you need to add DNS A or AAAA record for your website.
 Then you should expose 80 & 443 ports and give the environment variables DOMAIN & EMAIL, when you run the container, command like below:
 ```
-docker run -e DOMAIN=your.web.site.fqdn -e EMAIL=your.email ...... -d leejoneshane/letsnginx
+docker run -e DOMAIN=your.web.site.fqdn -e EMAIL=your.email -p 80:80 -p 443:443...... -d leejoneshane/letsnginx
 ```

-In first time running, the container will automatic get SSL certificate for you, then renew the SSL certificate automatic by cron job.
-If you want to change renew interval, please edit the file at /var/spool/cron/crontabs/certbot-renew.
+In the first time running, the container will automatic get SSL certificate for you, and automatic renew the SSL certificate  by cron job.
+If you want to change the renew interval, please edit the file at /var/spool/cron/crontabs/certbot-renew.

 To store the certificate and website files persistent, you need to mount host folders to the container volume.